oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 This example illustrates the following aspects of the operating model:

 * Default topic structure, [Section 2.2](#22-default-topic-structure)
-* Packaging of OpenC2 message in PUBLISH control packet payload, [Section 2.4.1](#241--content-type-and-serialization)
+* Packaging of OpenC2 messages in PUBLISH control packet payloads, [Section 2.4](#24-openc2-message-format)
+* Properties to convey OpenC2 message type and serialization, [Section 2.4](#24-openc2-message-format)
 * Recommended use of QoS 1, [Section 2.5](#25-quality-of-service)
-* Properties to convey message type and formatting, [Section 2.4](#24-openc2-message-format)
 * PUBLISH control packet flags, [Section 3.1.3](#313-publish)